 There's nothing more heartbreaking than having to stand in another room and listen to your puppy crying with no end in sight.
-It's incredibly hard as a pet parent to not want to rush in and soothe your stressed out little bundle of fur, but it's really important that you do resist the urge to do that, as it will only make things worse in the long run.
+It's incredibly hard as a pet parent to not want to rush in and soothe your stressed out little bundle of fur or let them out, but it's really important that you do resist the urge to do that, as it will only make things worse in the long run.

 What if your puppy still won’t stop crying?

 Sometimes you can read and implement all the tips and tricks in the world and it still won't be enough to get your puppy to stop crying.
 If you're really having a hard time putting an end to this behavior, there are a couple of other things you can try.

 First up, place a blanket over the crate.
 While this sounds simple, it can actually be really effective.
 A blanket will help make the inside of the crate that much darker, which can be very comforting for puppies.